Are you thinking of selling a property?

-It does not matter how much you end up selling your home for, or in how quickly a time frame, the sheer act of listing your home on the market is an anxiety-inducing occasion, especially if it’s your first time.
+It does not matter how much you end up selling your home or in how quickly a time frame, the sheer act of listing your home on the market is an anxiety-inducing occasion, especially if it’s your first time.

-Which is why I suggest doing a bit of self-examination and asking whether you are cut out for certain sales methods.
+This is why I suggest doing a bit of self-examination and asking whether you are cut out for certain sales methods.

 You may be in a hot auction area, and the agent may be pushing for this type of sale, but if it is going to cause a stomach ulcer then there is no point putting yourself through it.

-A good agent will still be able to set-up an auction-type scenario among the keen buyers behind the scenes to get you the best price possible.
+A good agent will still be able to set up an auction-type scenario among the keen buyers behind the scenes to get you the best price possible.

-That may be exercising, playing with the kids, cooking or reading.
+That may be exercising, playing with the kids, cooking, or reading.